 Then a few key things.

 When you add the liquid ingredients to the dry just use one hand and work firmly and quickly to bring the mix together.

 You are not kneading this at any point just literally bringing the mix together.
 This will ensure a light, fluffy scone.

 By that, I mean adding enough milk so that the mixture is really soft and sticky.
 I find this produces the lightest crumb and that all-important melt-in-the-mouth texture.

 How to get a good rise on your scones

-If you’d like to learn how to make the perfect scone, join me at one of my baking classics classes where you’ll make your own scones and have them to bring home to enjoy after the class.
+If you’d like to learn how to make the perfect scone, join me at one of my Traditional Irish Baking classes in Moy, County tyrone, N.Ireland where you’ll make your own scones and have them to bring home to enjoy after the class.

 You can find more of my favourite scone recipes on the Recipes page.